u0d7i/uz801/README.md

 ## EDL

-Device can enter [EDL](https://en.wikipedia.org/wiki/Qualcomm_EDL_mode) mode by short cutting D+ to GND on USB, and releasing after plug-in.
-The easiest way to do so is via [DIY EDL cable](https://wiki.bananahackers.net/development/edl/diy-edl-cable).
+Device can enter [EDL](https://en.wikipedia.org/wiki/Qualcomm_EDL_mode) mode by shorting D+ to GND on USB, and releasing after plug-in.
+The easiest way to do so is via [diy EDL cable](https://wiki.bananahackers.net/development/edl/diy-edl-cable).

 Dmesg in EDL mode: